HardisonCo/.github/international/saudi-arabia/sa-health/hms-edu/index.md

 ## Integration Points

-This document outlines how HMS-EDU is integrated with sa_Health systems in Saudi Arabia.
+This document outlines how HMS-EDU is integrated with sa-health systems in Saudi Arabia.